Corporate Mobile App for KFC

-We decided in favor of unified design for both iOS and Android, i.e. avoiding excessive customization for each platform, while bringing it in accordance with KFC’s corporate style and web interface design of the ERP system in KFC DSR.
+We decided in favor of unified design for both iOS and Android, i.e. avoiding excessive customization for each pWe decided in favor of unified design for both iOS and Android, i.e. avoiding excessive customization for each platform, but bringing it in accordance with KFC corporate style and web interface design of the ERP system in KFC DSR.

 Backend Driven UI in Task Section

-Authorization through Corporate SSO Service
+Authorization through corporate SSO service

-We integrated the KFC DSR app with the SSO service and used it to implement login and authentication with SAML standard.
+We integrated the KFC DSR app with the SSO service and used it to implement login and authentication with the SAML standard.